splunk/splunk-shuttl/README.md

 ### Hadoop (optional)

-This is needed if you are using HDFS/S3.
+This is needed if you are using HDFS.
 Currently the Hadoop version used is 1.0.3

 You can download it from one of the [mirror sites][hadoop-download].
 And see the [Hadoop documentation][] for instructions on installing and more.